 Exhibit No. Name 1.1 Form of Underwriting Agreement.
-3.1 Amended and Restated Certificate of Incorporation of the Registrant, currently in effect, and form of Amendment to be in effect immediately prior to the effectiveness of this registration statement on Form S-1 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon completion of this offering.
-3.3 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon the completion of this offering.
+3.1 Amended and Restated Certificate of Incorporation of the Registrant, currently in effect.
+3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon the completion of this offering.
+3.3 Bylaws, currently in effect.
+3.4 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon the completion of this offering.
 4.1 Form of Class A Common Stock Certificate.
 4.2 Amended and Restated Investors' Rights Agreement, dated as of January 22, 2015, by and among the Registrant and certain of its stockholders.
 4.3 Warrant to Purchase Common Stock, dated September 19, 2013, by and between the Registrant and Silicon Valley Bank.
 4.4 Warrant to Purchase Common Stock, dated December 20, 2016, by and between the Registrant and Silicon Valley Bank.
 5.1 Opinion of Latham & Watkins LLP.
-9.1 Form of Expensify Voting Trust Agreement, to be effective immediately prior to the effectiveness of this registration statement on Form S-1.
 10.1 Loan and Security Agreement, dated as of May 24, 2018, by and between the Registrant, the Borrowers party thereto, and Canadian Imperial Bank of Commerce.
 10.2 First Amendment to Loan and Security Agreement, dated as of November 16, 2018, by and between the Registrant and Canadian Imperial Bank of Commerce.
 10.3 Second Amendment to Loan and Security Agreement, dated as of August 22, 2019, by and between the Registrant and Canadian Imperial Bank of Commerce.
 10.4 Letter Agreement, dated as of November 6, 2020, by and between the Registrant and Canadian Imperial Bank of Commerce.
 10.5 Loan Agreement, dated as of August 22, 2019, by and between the Borrower party thereto, the Registrant, as Guarantor, and Canadian Imperial Bank of Commerce.
-10.6 Employment Agreement by and between the Registrant and David Barrett.
-10.7 Employment Agreement by and between the Registrant and Ryan Schaffer.
-10.8 Employment Agreement by and between the Registrant and Anuradha Muralidharan.
-10.9 2021 Incentive Award Plan 10.10 2021 Employee Stock Purchase Plan 10.11† Non-Employee Director Compensation Program 21.1 List of Subsidiaries of the Registrant.
+21.1 List of Subsidiaries of the Registrant.
 23.1 Consent of Ernst & Young LLP as to the Registrant.
 23.2 Consent of Latham & Watkins LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page).

 To be filed by amendment.
-Indicates a management contract or compensatory plan or arrangement.